Logo Icon

 Rushing through the problem without proper analysis:

-• Take your time to analyze the problem.
+• Take your time to analyse the problem.

 • Identify the critical information.